Franco Scalamandré

-Franco Scalamandré (April 15, 1898, Naples, Italy – March 4, 1988, Plandome Manor, New York) was a co-founder of Scalamandré Inc., a US manufacturer of traditional textiles, decorative textile trims, wall covering, and carpeting.
+Franco Scalamandré (April 15, 1898 – March 4, 1988) was an Italian-born American co-founder of Scalamandré Inc., a US manufacturer of traditional textiles, decorative textile trims, wall covering, and carpeting.

 He was the son of Giuseppe Scalamandré and Maria Teresa Ambrosina Scalamandré.
 His father was a broker of silk, and a textile importer in Calabria.

 Education, immigration and founding Scalamandré Silks

 1923 Scalamandré completed a doctorate in engineering from the Royal Polytechnic School of Naples, and in 1924 immigrated to the United States.
 In 1925 he worked as a draftsman for the Westinghouse Electric Company in Newark, New Jersey.
 In 1926 he began teaching drawing at the E. A. Seeley School of Decoration in Paterson, New Jersey.
 In 1929 Scalamandré married Flora Baranzelli a designer and painter.
 The same year they formed Scalamandré Silks.
 Founding of the company coincided with a growing movement in the United States of restoring historic houses and furnishings.
 Scalamandré began recreating historic fabrics based on the collections of historic homes and museums.